Boiling Curve Simulator Back

 🎓

 Great catch.
 Back in 1934, Professor Nukiyama in Japan showed experimentally that boiling actually has four distinct faces.
-Roughly: if you slowly raise the surface temperature, the liquid first moves by quiet natural convection, then begins vigorous bubbling (nucleate boiling), then a strange unstable regime where heat transfer gets worse (transition), and finally film boiling where vapor blankets the surface.
+Roughly: as you slowly raise the surface temperature, the liquid first moves by quiet natural convection, then begins vigorous bubbling (nucleate boiling), then a strange unstable regime where heat transfer gets worse (transition), and finally film boiling where vapor blankets the surface.
+Press "Play" and the yellow operating point actually travels along the curve, while the lower panel shows bubbles turning into a vapor film.
 The plot uses log axes because the heat flux varies by orders of magnitude.

 🙋